Mamzer: Hebrew Bible usage

-The other occasion is in : "And a bastard (mamzer) shall dwell in Ashdod", a sea port.
+The other occasion is in : "And a bastard (mamzer) shall dwell in Ashdod...".

 Halakhic definitions

 In the Talmud, the term mamzer is applied to the descendants of specific illicit unions.
 According to the Mishnah, a mamzer is the offspring of a biblically forbidden union for which his progenitors are liable to extirpation at the hands of heaven.
 An exception to this rule is when a Jewish man cohabits with a menstruant woman: Although he is liable thereby to extirpation, the child born from such union is not a mamzer.
 The practical bearing of this ruling is that it excludes from such defamation a child born outside of wedlock, and which child is often wrongly called "bastard" under common law.
 According to the Shulchan Aruch, a new line of mamzerim can only be produced by two Jews but the product of a non-Jew and a mamzeret (female mamzer) is a mamzer.

 There are two categories of mamzerim.
 A child born of incest, as defined by the Bible, is a mamzer.
 Note, however, that an incestuous relationship between one or two non-Jews cannot produce a mamzer, and if the product of such a union were to convert, he or she would be the equal of any Jew.

 A child born of a married Jewish woman's adultery is a mamzer.
 The child of a single woman and a man she could lawfully have married is not a mamzer.
 It is irrelevant if the man is married or not.
 If one of the parents is not Jewish, the child is not a mamzer.
 Any child born to a married woman, even if she is known to have been unfaithful, is presumed to be her husband's, unless she is so promiscuous that such a presumption becomes unsupportable, or if she enters a public relationship with another man.